Wedding customs by country: East Asian customs

-Chinese wedding customs
+China

 Traditional Chinese marriage is a ceremonial ritual within Chinese societies that involve a marriage established by pre-arrangement between families.
 Within the traditional Chinese culture, romantic love was allowed, and monogamy was the norm for most ordinary citizens.
 A band of musicians with gongs and double-reed instruments accompanies the bridal parade to the groom's home.
 Similar music is also played at the wedding banquet.
 Depending on the region from which the bride hails, Chinese weddings will have different traditions such as the Tea Ceremony or the use of a wedding emcee.
 Also, in modern times, Chinese couples will often go to photo studios to take "glamour shots," posing in multiple gowns and various backgrounds.

 Most regional Chinese wedding rituals follow the main Chinese wedding traditions, although some rituals are particular to the peoples of the southern China region.
 In most southern Chinese weddings, the bride price is based on the groom's economic status.
 The idea of "selling the daughter" or bride is not a phrase that is used often.
 Therefore, the price of the bride does not tend to be too demanding.
 Most of the time, the bride price is in the form of gold jewelry, fine fabric, money, or even a roast pig, which symbolizes that the bride is a virgin.
 Wedding presents are given by elderly couples or couples that are older than the newlyweds, while tea is served by the younger family members.

-Japanese wedding customs
+Japan

 Japanese customs fall into two categories: traditional Shinto ceremonies, and modern Western-style ceremonies.
 In either case, the couple must first be legally married by filing for marriage at their local government office, and the official documentation must be produced in order for the ceremony to be held.